-When it happens, do you think your [clients/patients] will rally around you?
+When it happens, do you think your clients, customers, or patients, will rally around you?
 Have sympathy?
 News like this travels fast on social media.
-They will demand answers: HAVE YOU BEEN RESPONSIBLE in putting in place the protections outlined in this report, or will you have to tell your clients, "Sorry, we got hacked because we didn't think it would happen to us," or "We didn't want to spend the money"?
+They will demand answers: HAVE YOU BEEN RESPONSIBLE for putting in place the protections outlined in this report, or will you have to tell your clients, "Sorry, we got hacked because we didn't think it would happen to us," or "We didn't want to spend the money"?
 Is that going to be sufficient to pacify them?

-Government Fines, Legal Fees, Lawsuits:
+Compliancy, Government Fines, Legal Fees, Lawsuits: